seunghophysics/NTag/README.md

 #### AddNoise {#addnoise-exe}

-AddNoise reads in an Super-K MC file with signal simulation only (i.e., `DS-DARK 0` in <a href=https://kmcvs.icrr.u-tokyo.ac.jp/websvn/listing.php?repname=kmcvs.icrr.u-tokyo.ac.jp&path=%2Fskdetsim%2Ftrunk%2F&#a4ecf9b1e0f9901f57b968ad20b655046>SKDETSIM</a> card or `/SKG4/DarkNoise/Mode 0` in <a href=https://github.com/SKG4/SKG4>SKG4</a> macro) and produce an output MC file with dark noise hits extracted from data files on sukap disks attached.
+AddNoise reads in an Super-K MC file with signal simulation only (i.e., `DS-DARK 0` in <a href=https://kmcvs.icrr.u-tokyo.ac.jp/websvn/listing.php?repname=kmcvs.icrr.u-tokyo.ac.jp&path=%2Fskdetsim%2Ftrunk%2F&#a4ecf9b1e0f9901f57b968ad20b655046>SKDETSIM</a> card or `/SKG4/DarkNoise/Mode 0` in <a href=https://github.com/SKG4/SKG4>SKG4</a> macro) and attach dark noise hits extracted from data files on sukap disks to produce an output MC file.
 This program is based on <a href=https://kmcvs.icrr.u-tokyo.ac.jp/websvn/listing.php?repname=kmcvs.icrr.u-tokyo.ac.jp&path=%2Fatmpd%2Ftrunk%2Fsrc%2Fanalysis%2Fneutron%2Fmccomb%2F&#abf8532438ad2c1a0a613dbac4e652f79>mccomb</a> on the ATMPD library.

 For available options in AddNoise, see [options for Dark Noise](#dark-noise-option).